Account

 Time to move from specifications to the panels themselves.
 As usual, we asked our engineer to take a look at a few models and share his thoughts.

-This model is equally fine for a home solar system or a small commercial PV installation for your cafe or shop.
+This model is a good option for a home solar system or a small commercial PV installation for your cafe or shop.
 The Trina Solar 390W module has a sleek design and shows good resilience to harsh weather.
 Half-cut cell design ensures better performance when shaded.
 The model comes with a 25-year output warranty and a 25-year product warranty which is unusually high for Trina panels.
-You can also find a Trina Solar 395W panel in our store which is a variation of the same model.

-Duomax Twin is bifacial panel which makes it a great choice for commercial-size installations where you want to squeeze as much production from the available space as possible.
+This 535-555W bifacial panel makes it a great choice for commercial-size installations where you want to squeeze as much production from the available space as possible.
 Back side gives up to 25% more production, depending on how well the surface reflects the light.
-That means that technically you get a 500+W panel if the rear side is working at full power.
-The panel comes with a 12-year product warranty and a 30-year performance warranty: after 30 years you end up with over 83% of rated power output.
+While its 20.5-21.2% efficiency is fair enough, it’s not the highest available on the market.
+Although the 12-year product warranty is standard, the impressive 30-year performance warranty, guaranteeing 85% output by year 30, makes this panel a strong long-term investment.

 Time to round up our Trina Solar panel review.
 What do we end up with?
 Let’s list the most important points about the brand and its product: